Police Department

 Is the Seelyville Police Department on-duty 24/7?

 No, the Seelyville Police Department is not a 24/7 law enforcement agency.
-The Seelyville Police Department has two paid officers and one unpaid reserve officer.
+The Seelyville Police Department has three paid officers and one unpaid reserve officer.
 When a Seelyville Police Officer is on duty, they are the primary officer dispatched to calls for service within the Seelyville town limits.
 When there is no officer on duty, the Vigo County Sheriff’s Office is responsible for responding to calls for service within the town.

 What is the best way to contact the Seelyville Police Department?